tamagusko/nordicopendata/models/README.md

 - proof-of-concept: MobileNetV2
 - state-of-the-art: EfficientNetB1

 Finally, these models were trained with few images and little tuning.
-We believe that this performance can grow a lot with more real images and better fake images.
+We believe that this performance can improve with more images and better fake images.